Head-of-Household First Name

 - The minimum length of this field is 2 characters.
 The maximum length of this field is 50 characters.

 - Special instructions for foster care children: Enter the child's first name.
-If there is more than one foster care child in the family receiving services, enter the first name of the oldest child receiving CDD-subsidized child care services from your agency.
-The first name, last name, and middle initial of the oldest child receiving CDD-subsidized child development services must be the same as the Head-of-Household First Name, last name, and middle initial.
+If there is more than one foster care child in the family receiving services, enter the first name of the oldest child receiving EESD-subsidized child care services from your agency.
+The first name, last name, and middle initial of the oldest child receiving EESD-subsidized child development services must be the same as the Head-of-Household First Name, last name, and middle initial.

 Error Messages and Solutions